 The newborns enrolled were classified according to the International Fetal and Newborn Growth Consortium for the 21st Century charts.
-Microcephaly was defined as a head circumference below two standard deviations from the mean for sex and gestational age and a normal head circumference would be one whose measurement was within two standard deviations from the mean [13].
+Microcephaly was defined as a head circumference below 2 standard deviations from the mean for sex and gestational age, and a normal head circumference would be one whose measurement was within 2 standard deviations from the mean [13].
 Biological samples were obtained from umbilical cord blood collected at birth.
-EDTA plasma was obtained by centrifugation and stored at -80°C. Serological and molecular diagnosis for ZIKV was performed according to previously described [16, 17].
-CZI was defined as newborns whose serological testing (anti-ZIKV IgM) or a qualitative RT-PCR assay for ZIKV was positive.
-Health controls had negative serological and molecular results for ZIKV.
+Ethylenediaminetetraacetic acid (EDTA) plasma was obtained by centrifugation and stored at -80°C. Serological and molecular diagnosis for ZIKV was performed according to previously described methods [16, 17].
+Congenital Zika infection was defined as newborns whose serological testing (anti-ZIKV immunoglobulin M) or a qualitative reverse-transcription polymerase chain reaction assay for ZIKV was positive.
+Healthy controls had negative serological and molecular results for ZIKV.